puffyCid/artemis-api/artemis-docs/docs/Artifacts/Linux Artifacts/sudo.md

 # Sudo Logs

-Unix `SudoLogs` are the log files associated with sudo execution.
+Unix sudo logs are the log files associated with sudo execution.
 Sudo ("super user do" or "substitute user") is used to run programs with elevated privileges.

-Linux `SudoLogs` are stored in the Systemd Journal files.<br /> The log entries show evidence of commands executed with elevated privileges
+Linux sudo are stored in the Systemd Journal files.
+The log entries
+show evidence of commands executed with elevated privileges

 Other Parsers: